kubernetes/kubernetes/examples/storage/cassandra/README.md

 ## Step 2: Use a StatefulSet to create Cassandra Ring

-StatefulSets are a new feature that was added as an <i>Alpha</i> component in Kubernetes 1.3.
+StatefulSets (previously PetSets) are a new feature that was added as an <i>Alpha</i> component in Kubernetes 1.3.
 Deploying stateful distributed applications, like Cassandra, within a clustered environment can be challenging.
 We implemented StatefulSet to greatly simplify this process.
 Multiple StatefulSet features are used within this example, but is out of scope of this documentation.
 [Please refer to the PetSet documentation.](http://kubernetes.io/docs/user-guide/petset/)